 Tommy and his wife Julia try to have a baby, but it ultimately turns out that Tommy is sterile.
 Julia eventually conceives using sperm donated by Kevin and Justin.
 But of the twins she gives birth to, one dies and the other nearly does as well.

 Kitty is likewise unable to conceive with Robert, even after undergoing fertility treatments.
 They end up adopting a baby boy.
 After Robert's death, and despite having undergone treatment for Non-Hodgkins Lymphoma, Kitty later becomes pregnant by her much younger boyfriend Seth.
 The ultimate fate of this pregnancy is unknown, as the series was Cut Short.

 Kevin and Scotty hire a friend to be a surrogate.
 They start running into problems like having difficulty with conception and eventual miscarriage.
 They then give up on that idea and adopt a 9-year-old girl, who they were happy with.
 Later it turns their surrogate was lying about the miscarriage and took the baby for herself.
 So they got the baby back, but then their adopted daughter's homophobic brother who abandoned her wants to take her away from them.
 He fails.

-While never directly stated onscreen, evidence suggests that Justin may also be sterile.
+While never directly stated onscreen, evidence suggests that Justin may also be sterile or have defective sperm.
 Despite years of casual, often drug and alcohol influenced, sex with many women he has seemingly never fathered any children.
-The fact that Tommy and Julia's daugher Elizabeth is confirmed to be Kevin's biological child seems to support this.
+The fact that Tommy and Julia's daughter Elizabeth is confirmed to be Kevin's biological child seems to support this.
 Justin later fathers a child on Rebecca, but she miscarries.

 The second season of Downton Abbey presents with the housemaid Ethel, who has a few dalliances with an officer convalescing at Downton, resulting in her pregnancy.
 The third season gives us Matthew and Mary, married and trying, and failing.
 They both secretly go to a fertility specialist about it in London and run into each other there.